vercel/pkg/README.md

 ### Options

-Node.js application can be called with runtime options (it's own or belonging to V8).
+Node.js application can be called with runtime options (belonging to Node.js or V8).
 To list them type `node --help` or `node --v8-options`.
 You can "bake" these runtime options into packaged application.
 The app will always run with the options turned on.
 Just remove `--` from option name.